ricksinclair/create-tailwind-react/readme.md

 # 🚀 Create a React-Tailwind Project

 This repository provides two convenient scripts to create a new React project using Vite and configure it with Tailwind CSS and TypeScript.
 Choose the version that suits your
 preferences:

+1. NPM usage
-1. 🌟 C Version (create-tailwind-react.c)
+2. 🌟 C Version (create-tailwind-react.c)
-2. 🐚 Shell Script Version (create-tailwind-react.sh)
+3. 🐚 Shell Script Version (create-tailwind-react.sh)
-3. Node.js Version (create-tailwind-react.js)
+4. Node.js Version (create-tailwind-react.js).

 ## Usage

-Before running any of the scripts, make sure you have Vite installed.
+Before running any of the scripts or even the npm version, make sure you have Vite & node.js installed.
 If you haven't installed Vite yet, run `npm install -g vite` in your terminal.

+### 📦 NPM usage

+In a terminal run the following:

+'''
+npx create-tailwind-react <your-project-name>
+'''

 ### 🌟 C Version